Investing in bonds: should you buy funds, trusts, ETFs – or invest directly?

 A number of open-ended bond funds make it on to interactive investor’s Super 60 investment ideas list.
 Most invest in highly liquid areas, meaning assets are easy to buy and sell.

-They include M&G Global Macro Bond and Jupiter Strategic Bond, which take a go-anywhere approach to bond investing and currently have distribution yields of 4.1% and 4.8%.
+They include Invesco Sterling Bond and Jupiter Strategic Bond, which take a go-anywhere approach to bond investing and currently have distribution yields of 4.7% and 5.2%.

-Two Super-60 rated bond funds that have exposure to more illiquid areas of the market – unrated bonds – are Royal London Global Bond Opportunities and Royal London Sterling Extra Yield.
+One Super-60 rated bond funds that has exposure to more illiquid areas of the market is Royal London Global Bond Opportunities.
 Unrated bonds are an under-researched part of the market, which Royal London fixed-income strategies have a particular specialism in.
 These bonds offer potential greater rewards, but the trade-off is during times of market stress such bonds could be more difficult to sell.
 Investors looking for passive exposure to bond markets can also look at open-ended funds, which price their assets daily and do not have a spread between the buying and selling price.

 Interactive investor’s Super 60 investment ideas includes the Vanguard Global Bond Index and Vanguard UK Government Bond index.